Last updated March 2022

 Dermal filler in the temples can be present for many years after injection.
 Generally, you may need another treatment in 12 months.

 Why choose Victorian Cosmetic Institute as your dermal filler provider?

-Our dermal filler injectors have many years of specialist experience.
-We allow you ample time to communicate your aesthetic goals to us, and use our expertise to help you achieve your desired outcome.
+Our dermal filler injectors have many years of experience.
+We allow ample time to communicate your aesthetic goals to us, and use our expertise to help you achieve your desired outcome.
 Furthermore, we offer a large range of dermal fillers and we will be able to best advise which suits you best.

-Making that first phone call about any cosmetic procedure can be a confronting task – many of our patients have preferred filling out our online enquiry form.
+Making that first phone call about any cosmetic procedure can be a confronting task – many of our patients have preferred to book online.
 We can then contact you with an understanding of the results you are hopeful of achieving and ensure the treatment is appropriate.